-The following are known signs of HPAI

-- o Neurological issues such as loss of coordination and balance, - Trembling head and body, - o Sudden and rapid increase in the number of birds found dead between visits, - Swollen head, - Closed and excessively watery eyes, - Lethargy and depression, unresponsiveness, lying down, drooping wings, dragging legs, - Twisting of the head and neck, - Haemorrhages on shanks of the legs and under the skin of the neck, - Respiratory distress such as gaping (mouth breathing), nasal snicking (coughing sound), sneezing, gurgling or rattling,
+- Extra caution must be taken when cleaning any clothing or equipment which has been used in other wildlife areas especially at northern hemisphere sites where bird flu has been confirmed/suspected. - All biological material should be removed from boots and outer clothing and non-porous surfaces should be treated with Virkon S, Bioguard, or soap followed by 10% bleach. - If clothing or equipment cannot be adequately cleaned, it should not be brought to SGSSI - Conduct an observation period as described below for at least 5 minutes prior to entering an area with high seabird densities.
+Although some mortality is natural, especially of juveniles, you should note if there are unusually high levels of mortality or birds exhibiting any of the common signs of HPAI.
+These include: - Neurological issues such as loss of coordination and balance, - o Trembling head and body, - o Sudden and rapid increase in the number of birds found dead between visits, - o Swollen head, - Closed and excessively watery eyes, - Lethargy and depression, unresponsiveness, lying down, drooping wings, dragging legs, - o Twisting of the head and neck, - o Haemorrhages on shanks of the legs and under the skin of the neck, - Respiratory distress such as gaping (mouth breathing), nasal snicking (coughing sound), sneezing, gurgling or rattling, - o Discoloured or loose watery droppings, bright green in some species.